2025 NBA playoffs: (2) Boston Celtics vs. (3) New York Knicks

-The Celtics connected on 22 3-pointers to post their first home victory of the series and keep their season alive in a 127-102 rout.
+The Celtics connected on 22 3-pointers to post their first home victory of the series as they keep their season alive in a 127-102 rout.
 Derrick White had 34 points, including seven 3-pointers, Jaylen Brown added 26 points and 12 assists, and Payton Pritchard scored 17 points and five 3-pointers.
 Luke Kornet finished with 10 points, nine rebounds and seven blocks.
-He started the second half for Kristaps Porzingis, who played just 12 minutes.
+Kornet started the second half for Kristaps Porzingis, who played just 12 minutes.
 Josh Hart led the Knicks with 24 points despite briefly leaving the game late in the first quarter to close a bloody gash over his eye after he took an inadvertent elbow.
 Jalen Brunson added 22 points before fouling out with 7:19 to play in the game.

 Back at Madison Square Garden, the Knicks blew out the Celtics to clinch their first Eastern Conference Finals appearance in 25 years.
-The Knicks set the tone early, expanding their lead to 27 at halftime, expanding to as much as 41 in the 3rd quarter.
+The Knicks set the tone early, expanding their lead to 27 at halftime, and increasing it to as much as 41 in the 3rd quarter.
 Jaylen Brown led the way for Boston with 20 points, but fouled out in the 3rd quarter, also finishing with 7 turnovers.
 For the Knicks, 4 players scored over 20 points (Jalen Brunson, Mikal Bridges, OG Anunoby and Karl-Anthony Towns) in the 119–81 win; Josh Hart also had the Knicks third ever playoff triple-double and first since 1972.
 It was the Knicks first time clinching a playoff series at home since the 1999 Eastern Conference Finals.
 With Boston's loss, and the Nuggets' loss to the Thunder in Game 7 just a few days later, this would mark the 7th straight NBA season with a unique champion, and the 6th straight year in which the defending champions failed to advance past the conference semifinals.